The Klein-Gordon equation, the Hilbert transform, and dynamics of Gauss-type maps: Introduction

 for $0<\lambda_1,\lambda_2<+\infty$, is weak-star dense in $H^\infty(\D)$ if and only if $\lambda_1\lambda_2\le\pi^2$.
 The ``only if'' was understood already in \cite{MS}.
 As pointed out in \cite{MS}, it is a consequence of Corollary \ref{cor-innerMS} that for $\lambda_1\lambda_2\le\pi^2$, the lattice of the closed subspaces invariant with respect to multiplication by the two inner functions $\phi_1,\phi_2$ coincides with the usual shift invariant subspaces in the Hardy space $H^p(\D)$, where $1<p<+\infty$. \end{rem}

 \begin{rem} It is impossible to derive the assertion of Theorem \ref{thm-2.0} from Theorem \ref{thm-1}.
 It is a \emph{much finer statement}.
 In Section \ref{sec-spanning}, we explain how the result relies on a hitherto unknown result, presented in \cite{HMerg}, which extends the standard ergodic theory for certain Gauss-type transformations on the interval $I_1:=]\!-\!1,1[$, where the novelty is that we may handle distributions where the standard theory has only measures.
 The relevant space of distributions is obtained as the restriction to $I_1$ of $L^1(\R)$ plus $\Hop L^1(\R)$, where $\Hop$ is the Hilbert transform (i.e., convolution with the principal value distribution $\pv\! \frac{1}{\pi t}$ on the line).
 The issue has to do with the uniqueness of the absolutely continuous invariant measure in the larger space.
 Thinking physically, in the larger space, we have two types of particles, localized and delocalized.
 The localized particles are represented by $\delta_\xi$, whereas delocalized particles are represented by $\Hop\delta_\xi$, for some real $\xi$.
 The state space allows for scalar multiples of localized and delocalized particles, and linear combinations of them.
 Finally, we are looking for such localized and delocalized particles smeared out in an absolutely continuous way, and call it an \emph{invariant state} if it is preserved under the corresponding Gauss-type map.
 This generalizes the notion of the absolutely continuous invariant measure which is standard in ergodic theory, and since uniqueness issues for the invariant measure translate to ergodic properties, we are left with a far-reaching generalization of ergodic theory.
-We have not been able to find any appropriate references for similar considerations in the literature, but suggest that there may be some relevance of the works \cite{ADS1} and \cite{ADS2} for the discrete setting, and \cite{Buf} for flows.
+We have not been able to find any appropriate references for similar considerations in the literature.

 All the effort in \cite{HMerg} is developed to deal with the ``if'' part of the assertion of Theorem \ref{thm-2.0}.
 On the other hand, the ``only if'' part is much simpler, as for instance the work in \cite{CHM} shows that in case $\alpha\beta>1$, the weak-star closure of the linear span in question has infinite codimension in $H^\infty_+(\R)$. \end{rem}